 Pumpkin pancakes disappointed me for a long time.
 Every time I made them, they’d come out dense and heavy.
-But the flavor was so good that I was determined to create a recipe that I loved.
+But the flavor was so good that I wanted to create a recipe I loved.

 The secret ended up being simple: don’t use too much canned pumpkin.
 Since canned pumpkin contains a lot of water it can weigh the pancakes down.

-This recipe calls for just a half cup of pumpkin puree and a generous mix of spices.
-This combination gives them a rich flavor and keeps the pancakes light and fluffy.
+This recipe calls for just a half cup of pumpkin puree and a generous amount of spices, giving them a rich flavor while keeping them light and fluffy.

 Ingredients

 Here’s what you need to make these pancakes.
-If you don’t want to use cinnamon and ginger, you can replace them with a pumpkin spice blend.
+If you don’t want to use cinnamon and ginger, replace them with a pumpkin spice blend.

 - Pumpkin Puree.
 The main ingredient.
 Use canned pumpkin puree.
 Homemade is too watery for these pancakes.